documently/documently/README.md

-# documently
+# Masthead

-A comprehensive toolkit for building fast websites. documently converts a directory of HTML templates, plaintext files, and assets into a directory of HTML, CSS, and JS files.
+A comprehensive toolkit for building fast websites.
+Masthead converts a directory of HTML templates, plaintext files, and assets into a directory of HTML, CSS, and JS files.